 How to Measure an Angle Using a Protractor

 You can use a protractor to measure an angle in a few simple steps.
 First, identify the vertex, or center point, of the angle, then place the origin/center-point of the protractor over the vertex.
-Then line up the bottom edge of the protractor with one of the edges of the angle, and finally read the measurement of the angle.
+Then line up the bottom edge of the protractor with one of the edges, or rays of the angle, and finally read the measurement of the angle.

 Step 1: Find the Vertex or Center Point of an Angle